Esri/arcgis-maps-sdk-dotnet-demos/README.md

 arcgis-runtime-demos-dotnet
 ===========================

-This project contains source code for applications that demonstrate common workflows for utilizing and displaying spatial information with the ArcGIS Runtime SDK for .NET.
+This project contains source code for native Windows Desktop, Store, and Phone applications that demonstrate common workflows for utilizing and displaying spatial information with the ArcGIS Runtime SDK for .NET.

 ### Demos